aman-09/devgraph-copilot/docs/interview_guide.md

      - Calls the chat model via LangChain with those chunks as context.
   4. The LLM returns a grounded natural answer, which is sent back to the client.[web:236][web:221]

+The planner uses ingestion metadata (last_ingestion_time, last_ingestion_source) stored in the graph state to avoid re-ingesting documents on every request.

+Talking point:
+Initially, ingestion ran on every request.
+Later, ingestion was split into a separate step and the planner started checking whether the current vector store is fresh enough.
+This reduced unnecessary work and is closer to how production RAG systems manage indexing vs. query-time retrieval.

+### Ingestion strategy and planner decisions

+Initially, ingestion ran on every request and rebuilt the in-memory vector store each time.
+Later, ingestion was separated into its own node and the planner started using **ingestion metadata** stored in `GraphState` (`last_ingestion_time`, `last_ingestion_source`).[web:331][web:336]

+For each new request, the planner checks this metadata to decide whether ingestion is needed.
+If the vector store is fresh enough (for example, ingested within the last 30 minutes), the planner lets the request go directly to the code-QA node, skipping ingestion.[web:331]

+This demonstrates a core **agentic RAG** idea: agents use state and metadata to avoid unnecessary work and to separate indexing (ingestion) from query-time retrieval.[web:334][web:341]

 ## 4. Local vs API modes

 - Embeddings: